Zagat’s Long, Sad Slide into Irrelevance — and How It Can Recover

 In other words, no one else has cracked the code.

-Crowdsourcing became a thing in the mid-2000s; a few years after that, content services (re-)discovered curated crowdsourcing: curation as a means for making masses of crowdsourced data comprehensible.
+Crowdsourcing became a thing in the mid-2000s; a few years after that, content services (re-)discovered curated crowdsourcing: human curation as a means for making masses of crowdsourced data comprehensible.
 Yet Zagat had figured out curated crowdsourcing twenty years before the term was coined.
 It was a characteristically American alternative to the hegemony of Michelin and its army of inspectors or individual restaurant critics.
-Zagat even started to make inroads into the Paris dining scene beyond American tourists, confirming some hallowed standard-bearers of Parisian gastronomy while exposing some hidden gems and bursting a few bubbles.
+Zagat even started to make inroads into the Paris dining scene beyond American tourists, confirming some hallowed standard-bearers of Parisian gastronomy while bursting a few bubbles and exposing some hidden gems.

 Zagat gradually started updating the data for each city more frequently than once a year.
 It released iPhone and Android apps and finally integrated them with mapping features so that you could figure out directions, and with OpenTable so you could make reservations at participating restaurants.
 The progress toward continued relevance in the Internet age was slow but steady.